Politics

 Bush.

-- BDS paranoia is rampant with belief in opposition from a “vast right wing conspiracy.”
+- RDS paranoia is rampant with belief in opposition from a “vast right wing conspiracy.”

-- When facts can not explain their political delusions, BDS
+- When facts can not explain their political delusions, RDS

 conspiracies are postulated.